material-motion/material-motion/starmap/specifications/streams/MotionRuntime.md

 ## Overview

-A `MotionRuntime` can subscribe to streams and write their output to properties.
+A `MotionRuntime` can subscribe to streams and connect their output to properties.
 All stream state changes will be collected in aggregate and reported as a single aggregate state value.

 ## MVP